 In Irish English the soft "th" sound is pronounced as a hard "t."

-I asked a couple of Irish friends if they could hear a difference.
-No, they said; it's the same sound.
+I asked a couple of Irish people if they could hear a difference.
+To them it's the same sound.

-One day I was down at the river with my friends J_ and M_.
-Later in the pub we were talking about it.
+I'd seen them down at the river and later in the pub we were talking about it.

-J_ had caught a fishone to keep, that is, and one that he had let go, too small.
+Justin had caught a fishone to keep, that is, and one that he had let go, too small.
 "One and a half."
-M_ had entangled her line, reeled in various oddments, and gotten a bubble bobber stuck high in a tree the other side of the river Nore.
+Molly had entangled her line, reeled in various oddments, and gotten a bubble bobber stuck high in a tree the other side of the river Nore.

-At the pub, over the pool table, M_ said "I got three," heading up to the part about the detritus she'd reeled in.
+At the pub, over the pool table, Molly said "I got three," heading up to the part about the detritus she'd reeled in.

 20 May 2002